Another day of ferocious winds forecast for Southern California

 “Don’t do things to start another fire so we can focus on the mitigation of the current fires,” Acuna said.

-The low humidity, bone-dry vegetation and strong Santa Ana winds come as firefighters continue to battle two major blazes in the Los Angeles area, the Palisades and Eaton fires, which have destroyed more than 14,000 structures since they broke out during fierce winds on Jan.
-7. The Palisades fire was 59% contained on Monday and the Eaton fire 87% contained, according to fire officials.
+The low humidity, bone-dry vegetation and strong Santa Ana winds come as firefighters continue to battle two major blazes in the Los Angeles area, the Palisades and Eaton fires, which have killed at least 27 people and destroyed more than 14,000 structures since they broke out during fierce winds on Jan.
+7. The Palisades fire was 61% contained early Tuesday and the Eaton fire 87% contained, according to fire officials.

 More evacuation orders were lifted Monday for Pacific Palisades and authorities said only residents would be allowed to get back in after showing proof of residency at a checkpoint.
 Over the weekend, two men impersonating firefighters attempted to enter an evacuation zone for the Palisades Fire, according to the Los Angeles County sheriff’s department.